 Set this keyword to indicate that words are to be transferred from the device.
 This keyword is valid only when using devices that can transfer 16-bit pixels.
 The normal transfer uses 8-bit pixels.
 If this keyword is set, the function result is an integer array.

 When using TVRD with the X Windows graphics device, there are two unexpected behaviors that can be confusing to users:

-- When reading from a window that is obscured by another window (i.e., the target window has another window “on top” or “in front” of it), TVRD may return the contents of the window in front as part of the image contained in the target window.
+- When reading from a window that is obscured by another window (i.e., the target window has another window “on top” or “in front” of it, or one window overlaps the target), TVRD may return the contents of the window in front as part of the image contained in the target window.

 - When reading from an iconified window, the X server may return a stream of “BadMatch” protocol events.

 IDL uses the Xlib function XGetSubImage() to implement TVRD.
 The following quote is from the documentation for XGetSubImage() found in The X Window System by Robert W. Scheifler and James Gettys, Second Edition, page 174.
 It explains the reasons for the behaviors described above:

 “If the drawable is a window, the window must be viewable, and it must be the case that if there were no... overlapping windows, the specified rectangle of the window would be fully visible on the screen, ... or a BadMatch error results.
 If the window has backing-store, then the backing-store contents are returned for regions of the window that are obscured...
 If the window does not have backing-store, the returned contents of such obscured regions are undefined.”

 Hence, the first behavior is caused by attempting to use TVRD on an obscured window that does not have backing store provided by the X server.
 The result in this case is undefined, meaning that the different servers can produce entirely different results.
 Many servers simply return the image of the obscuring window.